cloudmex/NCD-playground-2021-06/README.md

 -To start a new contract you need to pay the truck owner when you return to the origin

 ## Locations
--Tepic, Nayarit (Origin)
+0-Tepic, Nayarit (Origin)
--Guadalajara, Jalisco
+1-Guadalajara, Jalisco
--Aguascalientes, Aguascalientes
+2-Aguascalientes, Aguascalientes
--Leon, Guanajuato
+3-Leon, Guanajuato
--Ciudad de México (Destiny)
+4-Ciudad de México (Destiny)